Clari3D logo

 * Followed by another item

-We have included a Markdown compiler in HTGEN that compiles plain Markdown pages in HTML, embedded Markdown pieces of text inside HTML code, using the <?md ... ?> tag.
-This capability to mix HTML and Markdown is really interesting.
+We have integrated a Markdown compiler into HTGEN that converts plain Markdown pages into HTML.
+It also processes embedded Markdown snippets within HTML code using the <?md ... ?> tag.
+This ability to blend HTML and Markdown is extremely powerful.

 #### Table exemple